A Year in the Life of St Mary’s School

 Nursery & Reception

-The children narrate the Christmas story for the infants and their parents.
-Music is led by our music co-ordinator, Miss Haynes, and the children join in with actions during the hymns and songs.
+The children narrate and perform the Christmas story for the infant children and their parents.
+Music is led by our music co-ordinator-Miss Haynes and the children do actions during the hymns and songs.

-The infant classes Year 1 & Year 2 gather together in St Mary’s Church to celebrate the Nativity.
-Following a script, they perform the Christmas story and sing Christmas carols.
+The infant classes, Year 1 & Year 2, gather together in St Mary’s Parish Church to celebrate the Nativity.
+They perform events from the Christmas story and sing Christmas carols.
 They present a matinee performance for the school and an evening performance for parents in the parish.

-Key Stage 2 children gather together in St Mary’s Church for a formal celebration of the Christmas story through music, drama and scripture readings.
-A matinee performance takes place in the church for the rest of the school and parents attend the evening service.
+Junior children (Key Stage 2) children gather together in St Mary’s church for a formal celebration of the Christmas story through music, drama and scripture readings.
+A matinee performance takes place in the Church for the rest of the school and parents, governors, clergy and friends attend the evening service.

-Every spring term, we hold a reconciliation service for the juniors, to coincide with Lent.
-Priests from the parish visit the school to share in our liturgy which focuses on the forgiveness of Christ.
+Every spring term, we hold a reconciliation service for the Junior school, within the season of Lent.
+Priests from the parish visit the school to share in our liturgy which focuses on the forgiveness that comes from Christ.
 The children take part in a symbolic washing of the hands which reinforces their understanding of how Christ washes away our sins.
 Following this, the children are invited to go to confession.

 The children derive great pleasure in fundraising for our chosen charities during Lent, as part of our focus on almsgiving during the season.
 Each class takes ownership of their fundraising endeavours by finding creative ways in which to raise money.
 Past activities have included: